mdx-js/eslint-mdx/packages/eslint-plugin-mdx/README.md

         // optional, if you want to lint code blocks at the same time
         settings: {
           'mdx/code-blocks': true,
+          // optional, if you want to disable language mapper, set it to `false`
+          // if you want to override the default language mapper inside, you can provide your own 'mdx/language-mapper': {},
         },
         overrides: [
           {